Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/0500-10-24-tm-admin_en.md

 You may choose between defining the area of interest (mapping area) of your mapping project by either:

 * Option 1: `Draw` the area of interest on a web map (preferred method)
-* Option 2: `Upload file` to import the area of interest from a geojson, KML or shapefile.
+* Option 2: `Select file` to import the area of interest from a geojson, KML or shapefile.
 This can also include specific task (find more information in the "Advanced project creation" part below)

 ![TM New][]